Enabling two-factor authentication

-Enabling two factor authentication adds an extra layer of security to your Buffer account.
-Whenever you log into your account, after entering your username and password, you'll be asked for a second authentication code.
-Two factor authentication codes can be generated either via text message (SMS) or an authentication app, such as Google Authenticator or Authy (available on iOS and Android).
-To use the authentication app, you'll need to have the app installed on your iOS or Android device.
+Enabling two-factor authentication adds an extra layer of security to your Buffer account, as whenever you log into your account, after entering your username and password, you'll be asked for a second authentication code.
+Two-factor authentication codes can be generated via text message (SMS) or an authentication app, such as Google Authenticator or Authy (available on iOS and Android).
 Learn more about Google Authenticator here.

 - Click on your profile avatar at the top right of dashboard, and click on Security.

 - Click Text Message or Authenticator App, depending on which method you'd prefer.